WhakEi/Riyadh-Transport-Android/README.md

 - ✅ **Interactive Map**: View stations and routes with OpenStreetMap and MapTiler
 - ✅ **GPS Location**: Use your current location as starting point
 - ✅ **Multilingual**: Supports English and Arabic (العربية) with language-specific map labels
-- ⏳ **Favorites and Route History**: Ability to save a location or reopen a recently searched one to redo a route search.
-As well as favorite a line or view arrivals on a favorite station (Partial support, only favorite locations are currently supported)
+- ✅ **Favorites and Route History**: Ability to save a location or reopen a recently searched one to redo a route search.
+As well as favorite a line or view arrivals on a favorite station
-- ✅ **Dark Mode**: View UI and Map in Dark Mode when enabled by OS (Partial support, only UI currently supports Dark Mode)
+- ✅ **Dark Mode**: View UI and Map in Dark Mode when enabled by OS
 - ⚫ **iOS Support**: Native version that runs on iOS with ability to use Apple Maps or MapTiler depending on what the user chooses